Harry & Meghan: Volume I

-Also during the third episode, the Duchess claimed that she had not been offered formal support to learn protocol and dressing as a royal.
+Also during the third episode, the Duchess stated that she had not been offered formal support to learn protocol and dressing as a royal.
 A "royal source" stated it was "a total lie", saying that "there was prep for everything, walkabouts — even though she was engaged to someone who'd done hundreds of them — clothes, everything".
 It was also claimed that Harry's private secretary had "presented Meghan with a 30-point dossier" about the royal family, its history, fashion, and British culture.
 Meghan also stated that Kensington Palace had prevented her from inviting her niece, Ashleigh Hale, to her wedding.
 This was disputed by palace sources, who alleged that Meghan had stated "she had a niece who she would in other circumstances have liked to invite".

 Meghan's demonstration of her first curtsy to Queen Elizabeth II was described as "disrespectful" by Roya Nikkhah of The Sunday Times.
 In the scene, Meghan is shown saying "I mean, Americans will understand this, we have 'medieval times, dinner and tournament.'
 It was like that."
 She had previously stated in her 2021 interview that she learned how to curtsy immediately before meeting the Queen and "very quickly right in front of the house.
 We practiced and walked in."
 Author Gyles Brandreth said of the demonstration within the docuseries "It's embarrassing, because it is mocking – and nobody curtsies to the Queen like that, and nobody would have advised her to do it that way."
 Vanity Fair's Erin Vanderhoof argued that the criticisms did not consider Meghan's professed American viewpoint on nobility which she admitted were informed by Medieval Times-style theatrical and exaggerated performances.
 In the days after the documentary's release, a clip of Meghan curtsying in the TV series Suits emerged, suggesting that she was familiar with the concept.